seasketch/geoprocessing/website/docs/geoprocessing.md

 Geoprocessing functions are typically invoked in one of two ways:

-- By a [report client](./reportclient.md) using a ResultsCard UI component.
+- By a ReportClient using a ResultsCard UI component.
 - By another geoprocessing function such as a parent geoprocessing function calling a [worker](./workers.md) geoprocessing function.

 The first step of a geoprocessing function is to import everything you need.
 The top-level `@seasketch/geoprocessing` module and the dataproviders submodule has most things.
 See the [Typescript API](./api/index.md) docs to discover more of what they offer.